-Basic Concepts for System Design Interview Preparation
+Basic System Design Concepts for Interview

 Why is system design important?